sokolj1/minimal-mistakes/_posts/2018-04-08-Predicting-Heart-Disease-with-Machine-Learning.md

 ## Connect to TabPy

+Tableau is a business intelligence company that produces powerful software for interactive data visualizations.
+Tableau has become a household name in the business world at a rapid pace.
+Their software allows for simple creation of interactive dashboards that reduces the amount of time for the end-user to reach viable insights.
+Although basic Tableau requires no coding experience, this limits the power of the software in regards to tasks pertaining to data science.
+TabPy is a Tableau extension that can import python code into Tableau dashboards, bridging the gap between business intelligence and data science.
+This extension will be used to deploy the fitted logistic regression function into the Tableau dashboard so the end user can modify the patient health parameters, so a likelihood metric can be returned.

 Connecting Tableau to TabPy is relatively pain free after [installation](https://github.com/tableau/TabPy).
 Afterwards, run startup.sh (located in the TabPy-server folder) in the terminal to initiate the TabPy instance listening on localhost port 9004.
 Also ensure TabPy is [properly configured](https://www.tableau.com/about/blog/2016/11/leverage-power-python-tableau-tabpy-62077) in Tableau Desktop under Help > Settings and Performance > Manage External Connection.

 Once both tasks are complete, deploy the logistic regression function to Tableau.